 Stuart is rated "AV" (the highest rating) by the Martindale-Hubbell Law Directory and has also been repeatedly listed in Illinois Super Lawyers and Illinois Super Lawyers, Corporate Counsel Edition (2005-2009, 2011-2013), peer review designations published by Law & Politics magazine.
 He was most recently recognized in the category of Business Litigation, and in prior years he was also named for White Collar Criminal Defense.
 In 2015, Stuart was honored by Northwestern University School of Law for his outstanding contributions to public service and the legal community.

 Stuart has always engaged in extensive pro bono work.
-Since leaving the U.S. Attorneys’ Office in 2004, Stuart has served on the Advisory Boards of Northwestern’ s Center on Wrongful Convictions and Short Course for Prosecutors and Defense Lawyers.
+Since leaving the U.S. Attorneys’ Office in 2004, Stuart has served on the Advisory Boards of Northwestern’ s Center on Wrongful Convictions.
 In addition to serving on CWC’s Advisory Board, Stuart and other Valorem attorneys have been cooperating counsel in five CWC cases, which so far has resulted in exonerations of four of our clients (Thaddeus Jimenez, Vincent Thames, Robert Veal and Deon Patrick).
 For six years, Stuart was appointed by the Illinois Supreme Court to serve as a Hearing Board Officer for the Attorney Registration & Disciplinary Commission.
 For four of those years, he served as Panel Chairman.
 In addition to his contribution to the legal community, Stuart has also been on the Boards of the Evanston District 65 Foundation, the Jewish Children’s Bureau, and the JUF Young Leadership Division.